Kaliumhexacyanoferrat/GenHTTP.Website/content/documentation/content/concerns/authentication.md

 The user object for the current request will be determined by the installed authentication concern.
 The concern will allow you to add your custom user object there.

+For frameworks such as webservices or controllers, you can also inject the user instance in your method calls (see [user injection](/documentation/content/concepts/definitions/#user-injection)).

 ## API Key Authentication

 This kind of authentication requires your clients to authenticate themselves using an key sent